I feel like the box should say:

 You see that?
 4g of sugar?!
 Compared to the 11g in their cinnamon version.

-My favorite way to eat this granola is as a topping over my bowl of oats or buckwheat with a couple tbsp of flax mixed in [the granola is pretty low in fiber, so adding flax will help boost your fiber intake!].
+My favorite way to eat this granola is as a topping over my bowl of oats or buckwheat with a couple tablespoon of flax mixed in [the granola is pretty low in fiber, so adding flax will help boost your fiber intake!].

 So, what recipe did I created for these products?